kaichenchai/Mini_VinDr_CXR_Dataset/README.md

 # Mini_VinDr_CXR_Dataset
-It's a subset of VinDr-CXR Dataset to facilitate preliminary experiment of the dataset in Google Colab.
+A subset of VinDr-CXR Dataset to facilitate preliminary experimentation and testing of code before using it on the main dataset.